operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_run_bundle.md

 The main purpose of this command is to streamline running the bundle without having to provide an index image with the bundle already included.

-An index image can be specified to resolve dependencies for a bundle by specifying the `--index-image` flag.
+The `--index-image` flag specifies an index image in which to inject the given bundle.
+It can be specified to resolve dependencies for a bundle.
+This is an optional flag which will default to `quay.io/operator-framework/opm:latest`.
 The index image provided should **NOT** already have the bundle, if it does this command will not work as expected.